 “We need to enable and nurture our children!”

-Najia Hyder stepped into the role of Executive Director for the Children’s Public Private Partnership (CP3) in late 2019.
+Najia Hyder was the founding Executive Director for the Children’s Public Private Partnership (CP3).
+She is currently the Global Program Director for Relief International.
 For 18 years (2001 -2019), Najia served at Mercy Corps, an international humanitarian & development organization in a variety of roles including Director of Global Field Programming, and Regional Director for the Caucasus, Central and South Asia (CASA) region.
 A graduate of the University of Oregon and an Oregonian since 1998, Najia grew up in Pakistan.
 Najia serves on the Board of the Children's Institute.